Zero-Trust Security Model

-Establishing this surface helps you hone in on exactly what needs to be protected.
-This is preferable to trying to guard the attack surface, which constantly increases in size and complexity.
+Establishing this protect surface helps you hone in on exactly what needs to be protected.
+This approach is preferable to trying to guard the attack surface, which constantly increases in size and complexity.

 A zero-trust policy involves regulating traffic around critical data and components by forming microperimeters.
-At the edge of a microperimeter, a zero-trust network employs a segmentation gateway, which monitors the entry of people and data, applying security measures designed to thoroughly vet them prior to granting access.
-This is accomplished using a Layer 7 firewall and the Kipling method.
+At the edge of a microperimeter, a zero-trust network employs a segmentation gateway, which monitors the entry of people and data.
+It applies security measures that are designed to thoroughly vet users and data before to granting access using a Layer 7 firewall and the Kipling method.

 A Layer 7 rule involves inspecting the payload of packets to see if they match known types of traffic.
 If a packet contains data that doesn’t meet the parameters of the Layer 7 rule, access is blocked.
 The Kipling method challenges the validity of the entry attempt by asking six questions about the entry and who is trying to get in: Who?
 What?
 When?
 Where?
 Why?
 How?
 If the answer to any of the queries raises a flag, access isn’t granted.

 Multi-factor authentication (MFA) verifies the identity of a user by requiring them to provide multiple credentials.
-With traditional password entry methods, a bad actor only has to figure out the password and username, which are often easy for hackers to acquire.
-On the other hand, MFA requires multiple methods of identification.
+With traditional password entry methods, a bad actor only has to figure out a username and password, which often are easy for hackers to acquire.
+With MFA, users must provide multiple methods of identification.
 For example, a user may need both a USB stick and a password.
-Without either factor, a user would not be able to gain access.
+Without either factor, the person would not be able to gain access.

 Multi-factor authentication aids a zero-trust network by increasing the number of user-specific credentials required for access.
-This raises the challenge for hackers by a factor of two, three, four, or more.
+Using MFA can increase the difficulty for hackers by a factor of two, three, four, or more.